Home Things to Do in North America10 Best Airlines to Fly to Mexico in 2026 ($49 Fares to Lie-Flats)

 Here’s why JetBlue’s seats rock: their regular Economy seats give you noticeably more room to stretch your legs compared to other airlines.
 Hate feeling cramped?
 Their “Even More Space” seats give you tons of extra legroom without the business class price tag.
 Plus, every seat comes with its own TV screen showing live television, which makes those flight hours fly by.
 And their Wi-Fi?
 It’s actually fast enough to stream videos and it’s completely free, even when you’re flying over the Gulf of Mexico.

-The real standout is their Mint Business Class available on select routes to Cancun, featuring lie-flat seats, some in private “suites” with closing doors.
+If you’re lucky enough to catch a Mint-equipped aircraft on the JFK–Cancun route, you’ll get lie-flat seats in private “suites” with closing doors.
+Check the seat map before booking, because not every flight gets the Mint cabin.
 The Mint dining experience is closer to a tapas restaurant than typical airline food, with customizable plate selections and premium cocktails.

 TrueBlue points are easy to use with no blackout dates and values tied directly to ticket prices.
 Family pooling lets households combine points, and their credit card offers solid benefits.
 Keep an eye out for their frequent fare sales, which can offer outstanding value to Mexican beach destinations.